SalmanQuresh/hello-world/README.md

 Hi people!

-Its @SalmanQuresh here,I am an android devloper and always try to increase my learnings and thats ehy i am here.
+Its @SalmanQuresh here,I am an android devloper and always try to increase my learnings and thats why i am here.